About Me

 Software engineer, raised in a residential area of Tokyo and currently residing near the heart of Tokyo.

-I am interested in how human, social, and technical systems are structured and how they evolve over time.
+I am interested in how human, social, and technical systems are structured and how they evolve over time, using statistics and machine learning as tools to understand these structures.

 For my social media activity, please refer to the Links.
 For the products I have created, see the Apps.